 The Sabaic Online Dictionary

-The project, which has been funded by the German Research Foundation (DFG) since 2012, aims to create a Sabaic Online Dictionary.
-With approximately 6,000 inscriptions and a duration of 1,400 years from the 8th century BC to the 6th century AD, Sabaic, which is native to the territory of present-day Yemen, is the best attested dialect within the Ancient South Arabian linguistic community.
-In addition to extensive corpora of building, dedication and commemorative inscriptions, legal texts as well as several hundred letters and economic texts written on wooden sticks are represented.
+The aim of the project, funded by the DFG from 2012 to 2024, was to comprehensively catalogue the vocabulary of Sabaean inscriptions in an online dictionary.
+With over 8,000 inscriptions spanning 1,400 years from the 8th century BC to the 6th century AD, Sabaean, which originated in what is now Yemen, is the best-documented language variety within ancient South Arabian.
+In addition to extensive corpora of building, dedication and commemorative inscriptions,legal texts and several hundred letters and economic texts written on palm leaf stalks and wooden sticks are also documented.

-Designed as a reference dictionary, it not only offers translations of individual keywords, but also shows the user the meaning of a search term embedded in its linguistic and cultural context.
-By means of a detailed Sabaean text quotation and a German translation, it provides examples of the use of the respective lemma in various syntactic contexts.
-Older and alternative translations found in the literature for the lemma in question are also displayed.
-In addition, the dictionary shows parallel forms from the other Ancient South Arabic idioms and Semitic languages as well as all grammatical forms of a Sabaic word attested in the corpus processed to date.
+Designed as a reference dictionary, it not only provides translations of individual keywords, but also shows the meaning of a term embedded in its linguistic and cultural context.
+Using a detailed Sabaean text quotation with a German translation, it provides examples of the use of the respective lemma in various syntactic contexts.
+In addition to the meaning of a lemma suggested by the editors, older and alternative translations found in the specialised literature for the lemma in question are also displayed.
+In addition, the dictionary provides parallel formations from other ancient South Arabian language varieties and Semitic languages, as well as all grammatical forms of a Sabaean word documented to date in the edited corpus.

 For a complete overview of all features and contents of the dictionary, see the FAQ (in german) on the Sabaic Dictionary website.